A Word from the General Chair

 Dr. Genetha Anne Gray manages the Data Science & Research group of the Employee Success Strategy & Analytics (ESSA) team at Salesforce.
 ESSA focuses on optimizing the employee experience through the use of data, and Genetha and her team study problems related to geographically dispersed teams, employee benefits and well-being, immersion of acquired companies, and pay equity.
 Previously, she was an analytics research scientist at Intel Corporation where she worked on both engineering and people analytics applications including modeling the changing representation of women in the workforce.
 Prior to joining Intel, Genetha spent 12 years as a member of the technical staff at Sandia National Labs in Livermore, CA. There, she worked on problems related to the electrical and mechanical engineering of systems, the storage of nuclear waste, groundwater remediation, cyber security, and energy including renewables integration and grid operations.
 She has a Ph.D. in Computational & Applied Mathematics from Rice University and is the co-author of numerous research publications including a text book on environmental modeling.
 Genetha also volunteers with groups working to improve mathematical modeling education and mentors women studying mathematics.

-As Senior Advisor at Princeton Consultants, Dr. Higbie advises clients on optimization model formulation and solution architecture.
-Prior to Princeton Consultants Jon Served as Chief Science Officer for Revenue Analytics where he was responsible for company’s science and innovation efforts, including analytic product development.
-Before Revenue Analytics Dr. Higbie served as Chief Scientist for JDA Software and on the faculty of the College of Management at Georgia Tech.
+Jon drives innovation for our analytics products and collaborates with clients on solution visioning.
+Prior to Zilliant, Jon served as chief science officer at Revenue Analytics where he was responsible for the company’s science and innovation efforts, including analytic product development.
+Before Revenue Analytics, Jon served as chief scientist at JDA Software and on the faculty of the College of Management at Georgia Tech.
+Currently, Jon serves on the Advisory Board of Dataprime, a data science services company.

 Mani Janakiram has been with Intel for 19 years and has managed several strategic projects in factory operations, capacity planning, process control, analytics, strategy, supplier management, IOT, factory science and supply chain.
 His 25 years of experience includes Automotive and Aerospace industries.
 Prior to Intel, he worked at Honeywell and Motorola in operations, strategy, systems, analytics, manufacturing, research, planning, etc. He is located in Gilbert, AZ.